einasota/einasota/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on web develop
+- 🔭 I’m currently working on back-end develop
-- 🌱 I’m currently learning web develop
+- 🌱 I’m currently learning back-end develop
 - 👯 I’m looking to collaborate on innovative and challenging projects
 - 🤔 I’m looking for help with new technologies
 - 💬 Ask me about anything